How do we help someone with dementia feel secure in our care?

 Help them feel safe being confused.

-One of the surest ways to help people who are losing memory and rational thought feel safe is to make sure that whenever they are with you, they can ask for information as often as they need it without upsetting you.
+One of the surest ways to help people who are losing memory and rational thought have less anxiety and feel safe is to make sure that whenever they are with you, they can ask for information as often as they need it without upsetting you.
 If you are never alarmed or irritated when they display that they do not understand or cannot recall, they will at first feel safe asking, then eventually feel safe not asking.
 They will begin to trust you to keep track of what’s going on even though they can’t.

 For someone experiencing dementia, becoming increasingly confused is unavoidable.
 As their companions, we do them a great kindness when we help them become comfortable with it.

-Help them feel safe when doing tasks.
+Help them feel less anxiety when doing tasks.

 Whether people with dementia are with family members, friends, or paid caregivers, there are always things that need to be done.
 Even if they are simply getting ready to go for a walk, preparations must be made.
 Although it may be obvious to us that appropriate shoes are necessary, it won’t be apparent to someone who lacks memory and rational thought.